-When oestrogen is elevated above a normal level, it can lead to a condition known as melasma, which causes large areas of skin to become darker, or hyperpigmented.
-It is common for women notice dark patches of skin developing during their pregnancy or after starting the contraceptive pill.
-The good news for melasma sufferers is that the condition can often resolve itself once oestrogen levels have been rectified – after birth or after coming off hormonal contraceptives for instance.
+When oestrogen and progesterone are elevated above a normal level, it can lead to a condition known as melasma, which causes large areas of skin to become darker, or hyper-pigmented.
+It is common for women notice dark patches of skin developing during their pregnancy or after starting hormonal contraception.
+The good news for melasma sufferers is that the condition can often resolve itself once oestrogen and progesterone levels are balanced – after birth or after coming off hormonal contraceptives for instance.
 The bad news?
 It can take anywhere from a couple of months to a few years to fade entirely.

 This typically refers to age spots, this kind of hyperpigmentation is caused by sun damage.
 Despite the name, age has nothing to do with the condition.
 Anyone can be affected at any point in their lives.
 Interestingly, age spots do not necessarily appear at the same time that the skin is afflicted.
 Oftentimes you will find that sun damage accumulated in the 20s can start to surface in the 30s or 40s, which is why it’s imperative to use sunscreen every day from an early age.

 All hyperpigmentation is worsened by sun exposure, so suncare is an absolute essential.
-Wearing a daily broad spectrum sunscreen with an SPF of 30 or above is the best way to keep uneven pigmentation at bay.
+Wearing a daily broad spectrum SPF50 sunscreen is the best way to keep pigmentation at bay.
 Protective clothing such as sun hats and sunglasses should also be worn to enhance protection, and you should aim to seek out shade wherever possible.
 For those who are prone to blemishes, it’s important not to pick at the skin.

 There are so many treatments available for hyper-pigmentation.
 In our clinic we prefer to use IPL Rejuvenation in conjunction with Healite Light Therapy or Chemical Peels.
 Treatments are fortnightly and you can expect to have treatment for 3-6 months.